-(a) Not later than December 15 of each year, the Commissioner shall establish a rate of interest applicable to tax overpayments which shall be equal to the average prime rate charged by banks during the immediately preceding 12 months commencing on October 1 of the prior year, rounded upwards to the nearest quarter percent.
-An annual rate thus established shall be converted to a monthly rate which shall be rounded upwards to the nearest 10th of a percent.
-Not later than December 15 of each year, the Commissioner shall establish annual and monthly rates of interest applicable to unpaid tax liabilities, which in each instance shall be equal to the annual and monthly rates established for tax overpayments plus 200 basis points.
+(a) Not later than December 15 of each year, the Commissioner shall establish an annual rate of interest applicable to tax overpayments that shall be equal to the average prime rate charged by banks during the immediately preceding 12 months commencing on October 1 of the prior year, rounded upwards to the nearest quarter percent.
+Not later than December 15 of each year, the Commissioner shall establish an annual rate of interest applicable to unpaid tax liabilities, which in each instance shall be equal to the annual rate established for tax overpayments plus 200 basis points.
 The rates established hereunder shall be effective on January 1 of the immediately following year.
 As used in this section, the term "prime rate charged by banks" shall mean the average predominate prime rate quoted by commercial banks to large businesses as determined by the Board of Governors of the Federal Reserve Board.

 (b) Whenever the Commissioner is authorized or directed to pay interest on an overpayment of any taxes, nevertheless no interest shall be paid on such overpayment:

 (1) where the Commissioner finds that such overpayment was made with the intention or expectation of receiving a payment of interest thereon and for no other reason;

 (2) for any period of time prior to 45 days after the date the return other than a corporate income tax return was due, including any extensions of time thereto or 45 days after the return was filed, whichever is the later date, and with respect to corporate income tax returns, for any period of time prior to 90 days after the date the return was due or 90 days after the return was filed, whichever is the later date;

 (4) to the extent the overpayment is paid at the direction of the taxpayer to a municipality for credit against the taxpayer’s homestead property tax liabilities.